Theslees/Termux-minecraft-server-installer/README.md

 > The Mods - Lithium, VMP *(Very Many Players)*, FerriteCore, Krypton, ViaFabric, Starlight, qfapi *(fabric library implementation from Quilt)*, Fabrictailor *(to change skins, do /skin)*, Clumps, C2ME.

+> Sukiru - they're like a java dev as a job or something idk, they were useful nontheless with answering questions.
 *Will update this repository accordingly if a new mc version comes out, and I will also update the mods time to time, but it's good that You also take this responsibility yourself.
 Feel free to open issues and whatnot too :)*
 # Steps to Install